Laestadianism: Organization in Finland and North America

-The other branches are small and some of them inactive.
+The other branches are small and some are inactive.

-In Finland, the Elämän Sana ("the Word of life") group, as the most "mainline" of the different branches of Laestadianism, has been prominent within the hierarchy of the Evangelical Lutheran Church of Finland: two members have been elected bishops of Oulu, and one has served as Chaplain General (head chaplain of the Finnish Defence Forces, the equivalent of a Major General).
+In Finland, the Elämän Sana ("Word of life") group, the most "mainline" of Laestadianism's branches, has been prominent in the hierarchy of the Evangelical Lutheran Church of Finland: two members have been elected bishops of Oulu, and one has served as Chaplain General (head chaplain of the Finnish Defence Forces, the equivalent of a Major General).

 Distinguishing doctrines and practices

 Emphasis on justification

-All branches share many essential teachings including a central emphasis on the Lutheran doctrine of justification (forgiveness and grace).
+All branches share many essential teachings, including an emphasis on the Lutheran doctrine of justification (forgiveness and grace).

 The true Christians doctrine

-Another core teaching concerns essential differences in lifestyle and beliefs between true believers on one hand, and false Christians and unbelievers, (sometimes distinguished as those having living faith versus dead faith).
+Another core teaching concerns essential differences in lifestyle and beliefs between true believers and false Christians and unbelievers (sometimes described as those having living faith versus dead faith).

-Exclusion and inclusion among Laestadian sub-groups
+Exclusion and inclusion among Laestadian groups

-The leaders of the two largest Laestadian sub-groups, the Conservative Laestadians and Firstborn Laestadians, have for decades excluded each other and all other Laestadian sub-groups from the kingdom of Heaven, even though the denominations' core doctrines are nearly indistinguishable.
-The leadership of the smaller third main sub-group, the Federation, has continued to regard the other sub-groups as of living faith, after having unsuccessfully sought to preserve unity within Laestadianism when its larger counterparts' leaders in the 1930s called for, and later required, dissociation from the Federation and other Laestadian denominations.
+The leaders of the two largest Laestadian groups, the Conservative Laestadians and Firstborn Laestadians, have for decades excluded each other and all other Laestadian groups from the kingdom of Heaven, even though the denominations' core doctrines are nearly indistinguishable.
+The leadership of the smaller third main group, the Federation, has continued to regard the other groups as of living faith, after having unsuccessfully sought to preserve unity within Laestadianism since the 1930s, when its larger counterparts' leaders called for and later required dissociation from the Federation and other Laestadian denominations.

 Declaration of forgiveness (Absolution)

-The church teaches the Lutheran doctrine of the priesthood of believers.
-Thus, every believer has the authority to testify that others' sins are forgiven, (absolution) sometimes referred to as the audible declaration of the forgiveness of sins.
-However, Laestadians usually proclaim the absolution with a unique "in Jesus' name and blood", versus the traditional Lutheran proclamation which is "in the name of the Father, Son and Holy Spirit."
+The church teaches the Lutheran doctrine of the priesthood of believers: every believer has the authority to testify that others' sins are forgiven (absolved).
+This is sometimes called the audible declaration of the forgiveness of sins.
+Laestadians usually proclaim the absolution with "in Jesus' name and blood", as opposed to the traditional Lutheran proclamation, "in the name of the Father, Son, and Holy Spirit".